ScoutmasterBucky/ScoutmasterBucky/site/events/2022-10-01-clever-coyote.md

 </div>

-Mark your calendar and prepare for the ultimate skills challenge - can you survive the Clever Coyote challenge?
+Mark your calendar and prepare for a wilderness survival scenario - can you survive the Clever Coyote challenge?
 Participants will experience a simulated survival event where their wits and resourcefulness are put to the test.
 There is a new challenge each year.

 *Your airplane is malfunctioning and is unable to stay aloft.
 The pilot calls for mayday and the worst imaginable scenario happens - the flight crashes.
 You survive with a couple others.
 You're in unfamiliar territory and you've still got a job to do.*